-The SRWP was formed in 2007 and has been conducting public involvement/participation since then.
-It is anticipated that the SRWP will continue to conduct public involvement/participation activities in 2022.
+2023 - The SRWP was formed in 2007 and has been conducting public involvement/participation since then.
+It is anticipated that the SRWP will continue to conduct public involvement/participation activities.

-It is anticipated that Haddam residents will take part in the 26th Annual Connecticut River Conservancy Source to Sea Cleanup of the Connecticut River scheduled for September 23-24, 2022.
+2023 - It is anticipated that Haddam residents will take part in the 26th Annual Connecticut River Conservancy Source to Sea Cleanup of the Connecticut River scheduled for September.